 Holiday celebrations are a wonderful way to bring people together for good times and memorable events.
 But they also come with a cost, and not just what comes out of your wallet.
-For example, amazingly, in the weeks between Thanksgiving and New Years in the U.S.:
+For example, amazingly, in the weeks between Thanksgiving and New Year’s Day in the U.S.:

-- Trash accumulates faster: Americans will throw out an extra 25 percent of trash, amounting to about 25 million extra tons.
+- Trash accumulates faster: Americans will throw out an extra 25% of trash, amounting to about 25 million extra tons.
 The landfills that take the trash will emit even more methane, a greenhouse gas that is more potent than CO2.

 - Greenhouse gas emissions rise: This is largely due to the extra travel that occurs at this time of year.
-According to AAA, 46.9 million Americans drove more than 50 miles for Thanksgiving this year — a 0.6 percent increase over 2014 and the most since 2007.
-While Christmas 2014 saw more than 98 million folks on the road, we may well top 100 million this year, as gas prices drop and the economy continues to recover.
+According to AAA, 50.9 million Americans drove more than 50 miles for Thanksgiving in 2017 — a 3.3% increase over 2016 and the most since 2005.
 Add in the 3+ million Americans who will fly over the holidays, and the emissions pie just gets bigger.

 What Can You Do?